Why should you make this beer-braised chicken with sriracha, mushrooms, and onions? Because it is awesome, and you will not be disappointed.

 We finally added this to our menu because I realized how economical it was for a dinner.
 Chicken legs are anywhere between $3 and $5 a package (usually 5-6 legs) which is more than enough to fill us up.
 We usually barbecue or bake our chicken legs, so this recipe was a unique touch to an item that frequently sits on our dinner table.

-If I had to change one thing, I might make a cornstarch slurry to take the sauce into a gravy, but as John told me, not everything needs to be gravy-fied.
+If I had to change one thing, I might make a cornstarch slurry to make the sauce into a gravy, but as Rahul told me, not everything needs to be gravy-field.

 Beer-Braised Chicken with Sriracha